farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-OCP-as-architecture.md

 ---

 <!-- TODO: This got really long.
 Consider tightening it up -->
-This series clarifies the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) by example.
+This series clarifies the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) with examples.
 This post applies OCP to the system level with architecture patterns like ports and adapters.
 <!--more-->

 I recommend you read the [series intro post](./2022-09-16-0-Intro-to-OCP.md) if you haven't already.
 This post also learn heavily into ideas established in the previous [post on flexible behaviors](./2022-09-16-2-Flexible-Behavior.md)